 - Thin sock liners

-- Waterproof heavy gloves (ski-type): Salomon Force Dry W, Salomon Men's Standard Propeller Dry Glove
+- Waterproof heavy gloves (ski-type): Salomon Force Dry W, Salomon Men’s Standard Propeller Dry Glove.
+We strongly recommend getting some good gloves with Gore-Tex, like the second option.
+Otherwise you might risk having your gloves completely wet.

 - Sunglasses are a must in Antarctica.
 The sun can shine and the ice reflects a lot of light which can be harmful to unprotected eyes.
+Even on a cloudy, day if the clouds aren’t thick enough, the light will be too bright.
 You need a pair of polarized sunglasses with a UV filter.
 Metal frames are not recommended since they can get cold and harm your skin.
 It is also good to use a strap to have the sunglasses tied behind your head to prevent losing them.
 Just like on a glacier or Mont Blanc, the bright light is everywhere, so lateral covers for the sunglasses are also highly recommended.
-Our go-to option is the Julbo Explorer 2 glasses with Reactiv High Mountain 2-4 Photocromatic, Polarized lens, also known as camel or cameleon lens.
+Our go-to option was the Julbo Explorer 2 glasses with Reactiv High Mountain 2-4 Photocromatic, Polarized lens, also known as camel or cameleon lens, although we are not 100% satisfied with them.

-- Trekking poles are good for increased stability when walking on ice or snow.
+- Trekking poles are good for increased stability when walking on ice or snow if you are unstable on your feet.
+We are both sure-footed and we didn’t need them.
 We already discussed how to choose your trekking poles in another article about hiking gear.
+If you are unsure, check with the company that you are cruising as they might have poles for rent so you don’t have to carry them for nothing.

 - Binoculars are the best way to watch wildlife close up without disturbing them.
 We like traveling light, so we went for the small Olympus 8x25 WP II Binocular.